mongodb/specifications/source/unified-test-format/unified-test-format.rst

 multiple versions and MUST NOT process incompatible files (as discussed in `Schema Version`_).

-If `runOn`_ is specified, the test runner MUST skip the test file unless one or more `runOnRequirement`_ documents are satisfied.
+If `runOnRequirements`_ is specified, the test runner MUST skip the test file unless one or more `runOnRequirement`_ objects are satisfied.

 For each element in `tests`_, follow the process in `Executing a Test`_.